rutviknr/Cartoonify/README.md

 Installation
 To use the Cartoonify project, follow these steps:

-Clone the repository: git clone https://github.com/username/cartoonify.git Navigate to the project directory: cd cartoonify Install the required dependencies: pip install -r requirements.txt Make sure you have Python and OpenCV installed on your system before proceeding with the installation.
+Clone the repository: git clone https://github.com/rutviknr/cartoonify.git Navigate to the project directory: cd cartoonify
+Make sure you have Python and OpenCV installed on your system before proceeding with the installation.

 Usage